 Expert Advises on Cargo Claims, Limits of Admiralty Jurisdiction Act

-A maritime law expert, Dr. Emeka Akabogu, has encouraged Judges to acquire better appreciation of the Admiralty Jurisdiction Act, which conferred jurisdiction on the Federal High Court to determine admiralty claims.
+A maritime law expert, Dr. Emeka Akabogu has encouraged Judges to better appreciate the Admiralty Jurisdiction Act, which confers jurisdiction on the Federal High Court to determine admiralty claims.

-Akabogu, who is the senior partner of Akabogu and Associates, explained yesterday in Abuja that admiralty claims are claims that arise from the carriage of goods by sea and all other aspects relating to maritime.
+Akabogu, Senior Partner, Akabogu and Associates, said this in an interview on Sunday in Abuja.

+Admiralty Claims are claims, which arise from the carriage of goods by sea and all other aspects relating to maritime.

-He said: ‘’I will like to advise and encourage all judges at the high court level and appellate level to better appreciate the significance of foundational maritime laws, particularly the Admiralty Jurisdiction Act which confers jurisdiction on the Federal High Court to determine such matters.”
+Akabogu noted: “I will like to advise and encourage all Judges at the high court level and appellate level to better appreciate the significance of foundational maritime laws, particularly the Admiralty Jurisdiction Act which confers jurisdiction on the Federal High Court to determine such matters.

-He disclosed that the Admiralty Jurisdiction Act would enable them to make better decisions that would impact on free flow of goods, quick vessel turnaround, trade facilitation and better business enablement at the ports.
+He disclosed that the Admiralty Jurisdiction Act will enable them make better decisions that will impact on free flow of goods, quick vessel turnaround, trade facilitation and better business enablement at the ports.

-Akabogu maintained that the Federal High Court is supposed to have jurisdiction for admiralty claims, but, however, observed that that often when claims arose and were filed in the Federal High Court, they were truncated due to wrong application or appreciation of admiralty jurisdiction issues.

-He said: “Sometimes you may file a claim.
-It will be successful at the Federal High Court and it goes on appeal.
+He stated that sometimes, it is not the Federal High Court that does it, saying: “Sometimes you may file a claim, it will be successful at the Federal High Court and it goes on appeal.
 And when it goes on appeal either to the Court of Appeal or to the Supreme Court, the court will come up with the position that the Federal High Court did not have jurisdiction in the first place.

-‘’And in doing this, they suggest that the jurisdiction of the Federal High Court should end when the cargo is discharged from the vessel.”

-Akabogu further explained that this decision always does not favour the consignees as many losses/damages occur after the cargo was discharged from the vessel and before being delivered to the consignee.

-He, however, said that same thing happened to those who have suffered losses that occurred in the course of carriage to deliver to the consignee or in their warehouses or similar other things, but continuous enlightenment is necessary to resolve these challenges.
+He however said same happens to those who have losses occurring in the course of carriage to deliver to the consignee or in their ware houses or similar other things, adding that continuous enlightenment is necessary to resolve the challenge.